ykamo001/rshell/README.md

 2. Rshell  does not support i/o command as such: `echo "Hello World" >> file.cpp`.

-3. After pressing `ctrl-z`,Rshell will stop properly; however, after returning to Rshell by using `fg`, Rshell will not output a command line or prompt, but it is still running.
+3. After pressing `ctrl-z`, Rshell will stop properly and be pushed to the background; however, after returning to Rshell by using `fg`, Rshell will not output a command line or prompt, but it is still running.